iyahmed/Locker-2.0/README.md

 ### Locker 2.0 (Current)

 The new Locker 2.0 is an extension of "Locker" for CSE 247B in the Spring Quarter of 2025 as a Master's Capstone Project for Ismail Ahmed, that is supposed to ensure truly secure communication between a trusted etcd client and an untrusted honest-but-curious etcd server by encrypting all client data and obscuring all client data access patterns from the server.
 It is an implementation of the "Encrypted Multi-map that Hides Query, Access, and Volume Patterns" research paper by Alexandra Boldyreva of the Georgia Institute of Technology and Tianxin Tang of the Eindhoven University of Technology.
 It uses a generic oblivious memory (ORAM) data structure and a generic oblivious dictionary (OMAP) data structure, which will be PathORAM and vORAM+HIRB, as described in the "Path ORAM: An Extremely Simple Oblivious RAM Protocol" and the "Practical Oblivious Map Data Structure with Secure Deletion and History Independence" research papers.
 Then, the ORAM will be used as a component of the OMAP that itself will be used as a secure memory access black-box to enable the implementation of an secure and encrypted mini-map (EMM) network protocol that secures all communication between a trusted client and a honest-but-curious server.
 Locker 2.0 can work for both a plaintext default etcd server (although that would defeat the purpose of Locker 2.0) as well as an encrypted custom etcd server using third-party libraries and software.
 Locker 2.0 requires a modern Linux server with Bash, Go, and common GNU Linux tools.
 It is designed to be used cases where there needs to be extremely secret client-server communication and the cost of performance.
 There is a caveat of all single-value responses being returned as strings but all multiple-value responses being lists and another caveat of read requests not using the "val" field.
+There is extensive and rigorous testing and benchmarking available.
 The goal of Locker 2.0 is to enable free and open-source (FOSS) drop-in secure communication for services using etcd.

 ### Original Locker (Outdated)